 A: The answer is no to both questions.
+(See a prior question about the Linux taskset command.)
 A running zPDT system consists of many processes and threads under Linux; these are dispatched in the normal Linux manner and reference Linux virtual memory as a normal application.

 Q: Are two or more processor cores needed?
 Can I use a PC with a single core?
 A: Two processor cores are not required for an L01 system.
 Working with a single core simply results in a slower system because the single processor must handle all z System CP operations plus all the other processes for I/O and other Linux details.
-(The one-core machine is an exception to the rule that there must be at least one more core than the number of CPs.)
+(The one-core machine is an exception to the recommendation that there should be at least one more core than the number of CPs.)

 Q: I am short on USB ports.
 Can I use a USB extender for the token connection?
 A: Do not use an unpowered USB port extender; it might render your zPDT token unusable.
 A powered USB port extender should work correctly.

-Q: Can I use a USB disk drive for emulated z System data?

-A: Yes, assuming the base Linux recognizes and supports the drive in the normal manner.
-It might offer slightly less performance than the internal PC disk drives, but this may be acceptable in many cases.
+Q: Can I use a USB disk drive for emulated z System data?A: Yes, assuming the base Linux recognizes and supports the drive in the normal manner.
+It might offer slightly less performance than the internal PC disk drives, but this might be acceptable in many cases.